danilop/portable-serverless-app/README.md

 ## Testing

-Some tests are focused on the business logic, other on the intergation with AWS Lambda or other platforms.
+Some tests are focused on the business logic, other on the integration with AWS Lambda or other platforms.
+The separation of concerns between business logic and adapters improves the testability of the solution.

 To run automated tests: